 NEW YORK (AP) — Hundreds of workers from McDonald's, Taco Bell, Wendy's and other fast-food chains are expected to walk off their jobs Thursday, according to labor organizers of the latest national protest to push the companies to pay their employees at least $15 an hour.

-This time, organizers said they plan to engage in nonviolent civil disobedience, which may lead to arrests and draw more attention to the cause.
-They also said home-care workers will join the protests, which are expected to take place at fast-food restaurants in 150 cities nationwide, including Detroit, Chicago and New York.
+This time organizers said they plan to engage in civil disobedience, which could lead to arrests, and draw more attention to the cause.
+They also said home-care workers will join the protests, which are expected to take place at fast-food restaurants in 150 cities nationwide.